How to Choose the Right Funded Futures Account with FundedFilter

 Step 5: Consider Long-Term Scaling Potential

-If you plan to scale your trading and reach a higher level than most ever do, it’s important to find accounts that are compatible with those goals.
+This step is not for most traders.
+You should first master your strategy on one account, and work on withdrawing consistently before worrying about extra accounts.
+But if you plan to scale your trading and reach a higher level than most ever will, it’s important to find accounts that are compatible with those goals.
 For example, you may consider firms that allow copy trading and have higher maximum account limits.

 Additionally, consider: